Vicious cycles & Weinberg’s psychotherapy

 This theory is open to testing.
 Counsellors can follow in Weinberg’s footsteps and (1) examine the hunger illusions of their clients, (2) see if this reveals details about the origins of the client’s problematic behaviour, and (3) see if this assists clients in limiting their behaviour.

-Weinberg’s concepts gave me a solid basis for understanding problem gambling and offered constructive ways for me to develop my counselling practice.
-I integrated some of his concepts into my systems theory understanding of my clients.
+Weinberg’s concepts gave me a solid basis for understanding problem gambling and offered constructive goals for me in my counselling practice.
+I have integrated some of his concepts into my systems theory understanding of my clients.

 DSM and Compulsive Gambling